 If you did not deduct a medical expense in the year you paid it because your medical expenses were not more than 7.5% of your adjusted gross income, or because you did not itemize deductions, do not include in income the reimbursement for this expense that you receive in a later year.
+However, if the reimbursement is more than the expense, see What If Your Insurance Reimbursement Is More Than Your Medical Expenses, earlier.

 Example.
-Last year, you had medical expenses of \$500.
+Last year, you had \$500 of medical expenses.
 You cannot deduct the \$500 because it is less than 7.5% of your adjusted gross income.
-If, in a later year, you are reimbursed for any of the \$500 medical expenses, you do not include that amount in your gross income.
+If, in a later year, you are reimbursed for any of the \$500 of medical expenses, you do not include that amount in your gross income.